Write an Insert Statement That Adds This Row to the Products Table

 If a column of a table does not appear in the column list, SQL Server must be able to provide a value for insertion or the row cannot be inserted.

-SQL Server automatically uses the following value for the column that is available in the table but does not appear in the column list of the INSERT
+SQL Server automatically uses the following value for the column that is available in the table but does not appear in the column list of the INSERT statement:

-- The next incremental value if the column has an
+- The next incremental value if the column has an IDENTITYproperty.

-property. - The default value if the column has a default value specified.
+- The default value if the column has a default value specified.

 - The current timestamp value if the data type of the column is a timestamp data type.

-if the column is nullable. - The calculated value if the column is a computed column.
+- The calculated value if the column is a computed column.

-clause.
+Third, you provide a list of values to be inserted in the VALUES clause.
 Each column in the column list must have a corresponding value in the value list.
 Also, you must enclose the value list in parentheses.

-SQL Server INSERT
+SQL Server INSERT statement examples

-Let's create a new table named promotions
+Let's create a new table named promotions for the demonstration:

 Code language: SQL (Structured Query Language) ( sql )